When Linda Sherwood of Lake City,

 and is difficult and costly to repair.”

-Sherwood found out the truth about Berber carpet while reading “The
+Sherwood found out the truth about Looped Berber Styles while reading “The

 Complete Carpet Buying Guide,” by Alan J. Fletcher.
 With more than 30 years of